Hugh O'Neil: Later life

 After his time in the legislature, he managed a property development company in the residential and commercial sector.
 He spent much of his spare time volunteering for community organizations and spent time as Honorary Colonel of the Canadian Armed Forces 424 Transport and Rescue Squadron at CFB Trenton.
 He was also Honorary Chair of Loyalist College Foundation Board of Directors and several other groups.

-In July 2013, O'Neil and John Williams, former Mayor of Quinte West, were awarded the Canadian Forces Medallion for Distinguished Service for their dedication in creating and completing the Afghanistan Repatriation Memorial at Bain Park in Quinte West adjacent to CFB Trenton, Canada's largest military base.
+In July 2013, O'Neil and John Williams, former mayor of Quinte West, were awarded the Canadian Forces Medallion for Distinguished Service for their dedication in creating and completing the Afghanistan Repatriation Memorial at Bain Park in Quinte West adjacent to CFB Trenton, Canada's largest military base.
 O'Neil spearheaded the campaign beginning in 2010 to create the memorial and was a key member of the memorial committee.
 This award is the Canadian military's highest level of recognition for a civilian.

 O'Neil died in Trenton, Ontario, on September 14, 2015, at the age of 79.

+O'Neil's son, Dave, is the Liberal Party candidate in Bay of Quinte for the 2025 Ontario general election.

-The O'Neil collection of papers, photos and legislative records is available for viewing at the Quinte West Public Library] in Trenton, Ontario.
+The O'Neil collection of papers, photos and legislative records is available for viewing at the Community Archives of Belleville and Hastings County in Belleville, Ontario.